qiskit-community/qiskit-device-benchmarking/notebooks/README.md

 - [Dynamic circuits RB](dynamic_circuits_rb.ipynb): Example notebook for running dynamic circuits RB experiment.

-- [Quantum Volume](quantum_volume.ipynb): Example notebook for running dynamic Quantum Volume circuits.
+- [Quantum Volume](quantum_volume.ipynb): Example notebook for running Quantum Volume circuits.

 - [Layer Fidelity Placement](layer_fidelity_placement.ipynb): Example notebook of using layer fidelity to build an updated error map of the device that is more reflective of layered circuits.
 Also gives an example of a heuristic algorithm for finding the best N-qubit chain based on the error map.